Contributed By Cassels Brock & Blackwell LLP

 Foreign mining companies are generally free to hold mineral rights directly or through Canadian subsidiaries.
 However, the federal government does limit non-resident ownership of uranium mines to 49% at the first stage of production.
 Exemptions may be granted in cases where it can be demonstrated that the project remains under Canadian control, or where Canadian partners cannot be found.
 There are no restrictions on uranium exploration by foreign persons or companies.

 Canada is a party to several multilateral free trade agreements and investment agreements, which provide foreign investors, including Canadian mining companies, with the right to file a claim for damages against the government of the host country for expropriation or unfair or discriminatory treatment of their investments and investors.
-To date, Canadian companies have initiated 43 investor-state claims in South and Central America, with almost 70% of claims related to resource management and environmental policies.
-Firms in the oil, mining and gas sectors account for approximately 70% of all claims.
+To date, Canadian investors in the mining, oil and gas industries have been complainants in approximately 70% of Canadian investor-state cases, the majority of which targeted Latin America.

-As a project evolves into the development phase, in addition to these traditional sources, debt financing becomes more accessible, such as bond or convertible debt offerings, and debt facilities from a bank.
+As a project evolves into the development phase, debt financing also becomes more accessible, such as bond or convertible debt offerings, and debt facilities from a bank.
 Once a production decision is made based on a feasibility study, project financing is the most common source of financing for the construction of a mine, with the assets of the project being offered as security.
 Such project financing may also be supplemented by offtake agreements, where the producer will sell all or a percentage of the future production from a specific facility to an end user.
-Offtake agreements are typically negotiated prior to the construction of a mine to secure a market for some of the output, and it provides project lenders with some certainty that the project will have sales for its output.
+Offtake agreements are typically negotiated prior to the construction of a mine to secure a market for some of the output, and give project lenders some certainty that the project will have sales for its output.

 Domestic and international securities markets play an especially crucial role in the financing of mining projects in Canada.
-As discussed under 5.4 Sources of Finance, junior companies in Canada rely on raising capital through the Canadian equity markets (and, in some cases, in other markets like Australia and Hong Kong), especially at the early stages of the life of a project.
-The amount of investment that these junior companies can attract is dependent on commodity prices, world economic health, the state of global mining cycles and, lately, competition from other industries for this risk capital.
+As discussed under 5.4 Sources of Finance for Exploration, Development and Mining, junior companies in Canada rely on raising capital through the Canadian equity markets (and, in some cases, in other markets such as those in the United States, Australia, Hong Kong and London), especially at the early stages of the life of a project.
+The amount of investment that these junior companies can attract depends on commodity prices, world economic health, the state of global mining cycles and, lately, competition from other industries for this risk capital.

 The types of security available over mining-related assets in Canada differ depending on the stage of development and the location of the project.

-For exploration stage projects, a lender or financer can obtain minimal security due to the nature of the type of mineral tenure that is granted early in a project in most provinces or territories; typically, these are mineral claims granted under statue.
-This type of mineral tenure is not generally considered an interest in land (ie, not real property), so a mortgage cannot be filed on title in a land title office.
-Nor are mining or mineral claims typically considered to fall within the scope of the provincial personal property security regimes, and, therefore, a registered security interest cannot be filed in a personal property registry.
-Most provincial mineral registries will, however, allow notices to be filed on title giving notice of the security granted over such mineral claims, but such notices do not provide a priority regime and are merely a notice to third parties regarding a potential encumbrance, or interest.
+For exploration stage projects of Crown minerals, a lender or financer can obtain minimal security due to the nature of the type of mineral tenure that is granted early in a project in most provinces or territories; typically, these are mineral claims granted under statue.
+The type of security that can be granted will depend on the statute creating the interest and the related registry.
+Some statutes deem mineral claims to be a form of personal property, while others deem mineral claims to be an interest in land equivalent to a lease.
+Regardless of the interest, land title statutes and personal property security legislation typically do not apply to Crown minerals, and security must be registered in accordance with the mining statute.
+Most provincial mineral statutes and registries will, however, allow notices to be filed on mineral claims giving notice of the security granted over such mineral claims.
+Many of these statutes do not provide a priority regime and are merely a notice to third parties regarding a potential encumbrance, or interest, and the priority is governed by common law.

 As a project advances, most companies will upgrade their mining or mineral claims to a more secure type of tenure, typically a mining lease (or equivalent).
 In most jurisdictions, mining leases are considered an interest in land and, therefore, mortgages and other encumbrances can be filed on title, which could provide priorities and enforcement rights to lenders or other financers, depending on the jurisdiction and nature of the mining tenure.

 When the project has advanced to the stage of mine construction, the security for project financing is generally provided at the project level, by the project entity that owns the project and the minerals.
-Common security is: direct guarantees by the parent(s) of the project entity; general security agreements registered in a personal property registry over all of the personal property of the project entity; mortgages or debentures filed in applicable registries; pledges by the parent(s) of shares in the project entity; and assignments of material contracts.
+Common security includes direct guarantees by the parent(s) of the project entity, general security agreements registered in a personal property registry over all of the personal property of the project entity, mortgages or debentures filed in applicable registries against the mineral leases and other real property, pledges by the parent(s) of shares in the project entity, and assignments of material contracts.